steven-sanchez-altera/infragistics-poc/COPILOT_PROMPT.md

 # 🤖 GitHub Copilot Project Prompt

-## Project: `infragistics-grid-poc`
+## Project: `@steven-sanchez-altera/infragistics-grid-element`

 ### Goal

 Develop a **reusable Angular 20 web component** wrapping the **Infragistics Web Components Grid**, published as an independent **Angular Element** package for npm.
-The component should work in any framework (Angular, React, or plain HTML).
+The component should work in any framework (Angular, React, Vue.js, or plain HTML).

+**✅ PUBLISHED**: This package is now live on npm as `@steven-sanchez-altera/infragistics-grid-element`

 ---